 Extreme high tides

 Tides that are much higher than usually occur a few times per year during new and/or full moons.
-These perigean spring tides—also known as king tides—are astronomical in origin: they occur when the Moon's regular orbit brings it to its closest distance to Earth (called perigee) during a new or full moon, when Earth, Moon, and Sun are in a straight line.
-The combined gravitational force of the Moon and Sun on Earth's ocean results in the higher-than-usual tide level.
-Checking NOAA's Annual State of High-Tide Flooding and Outlook or the Tides and Currents Seasonal Bulletin to learn when perigean spring tides will occur in the next year, and then raising public awareness of potential flooding before it occurs is a step toward resilience.
+These perigean spring tides—also known as king tides—are astronomical in origin: they occur when the Moon's regular orbit brings it to its closest distance to Earth (called perigee) during a new or full moon, when the Earth, Moon, and Sun are in a straight line.
+The combined gravitational force of the Moon and Sun on the Earth's oceans results in the higher-than-usual tide level.
+Checking NOAA's Annual State of High-Tide Flooding and Outlook or the Tides and Currents Seasonal Bulletin to learn when perigean spring tides will occur in the next year, and then raising public awareness of potential flooding before it occurs, is a step toward resilience.

 Astronomical alignments are not the only factor affecting the height of tides.
 High-tide flood frequencies vary year-to-year due to large-scale changes in weather and ocean circulation patterns, such as during the El Niño Southern Oscillation (ENSO).
 During the El Niño phase, high-tide flood frequencies on the U.S. West and East Coasts were amplified above local trends at about half of the locations examined in a recent NOAA study.1 This predictable ENSO response may better inform annual budgeting in some flood-prone locations for emergency mobilizations and proactive responses.

 High-tide flooding is already forcing some East Coast cities to install costly pump stations to clear floodwaters from the streets.
 And as global sea level rises, high-tide flooding will become more frequent and severe.
 By the year 2100, high tides are projected to occur on top of another 1 to 8 feet of sea level rise.2,3 In other words, coastal water levels we view as floods today will become the new normal for high tides in coming decades.